Nesbox314/Filmorum/README.md

 # Filmorum

-A simple movie forum perfect for review bombings.
+A simple movie forum, themed on old sites, where you can register movies and rate them.

-I'ts simple, based only in espectators opinion.
+It's perfect for review bombings.